mochi-neko/RelentStateMachine/README.md

 # RelentStateMachine

-An asynchronous based finite state machine for Unity.
+An asynchronous-based finite state machine for Unity.

 ## Features